dommyet/lempstack_debian/README.md

 echo 'APT::Default-Release "stable";' > /etc/apt/apt.conf.d/99defaultrelease
 ```

-Now you could install packages from **Debian stable** just like normal, to install from **Debian testing**, use `-t` to specify the release you want.
+Now packages could be installed from **Debian stable** like normal.
+To install packages from **Debian testing**, use `-t` to specify the desired release.

 ```
-apt-get update
+sudo apt-get update
-apt-get -t testing install nginx
+sudo apt-get -t testing install nginx
 ```

 ## Logjam Attack

-To aviod [**Logjam attack**](https://weakdh.org/) you **SHOULD** run the following command to generate your own dhparam, the file provided is just an example and you **SHOULD NOT** use it.
+To aviod [**Logjam attack**](https://weakdh.org/) the following command **SHOULD** be executed to generate your own dhparam.
+The provided example **SHOULD NOT** be used.

 The generation process is going to take a long time (a few minutes).

 ```
-openssl dhparam -out /etc/ssl/private/dhparam.pem 4096 && chmod 0640 /etc/ssl/private/dhparam.pem
+sudo openssl dhparam -out /etc/ssl/private/dhparam.pem 4096 && sudo chmod 0640 /etc/ssl/private/dhparam.pem
 ```

 ## Performance and fine tune

-These configurations are designed to run on low performance servers, typically those with 1 vCPU and 1-2 GB of RAM.
+These configurations are designed to run on low performance servers, typically those with 1-2 vCPU(s) and 1-2 GB of RAM.

-I put most of the important parameters in the beginning of each configuration files, and there are also useful comments.
-The administrator should look into these configurations and adjust them according to your situation.